|Art supply reviews, color charts and lightfast tests of popular fine art and craft coloring media.

 * Acrylic Paint Markers (including Sharpie, Montana and Posca brands) Results: varies by color from poor to excellent.

 * Bombay India Inks manufactured by Dr. Ph.
 Martin's.
 Results: Excellent lightfast colors for entire selection, no fading in any color.

 * Daniel Smith Extra Fine Watercolors.
-Results: Excellent, of 238 colors tested only 4 were poor.
+Results: Excellent, of 239 colors tested only 13 were fugitive, 6 of those only experiencing slight fading over 1+ year.

 * Gelatos gel sticks manufactured by Faber Castell aka Design Memory Craft.
 Results: Many were extremely poor, some very good depending on the color.

 * INK!
 A fluid acrylic paint (ink consistency) by Liquitex.
 Results: Excellent, no fading of any color.

 * Kuretake Gansai Tambi watercolor paints manufactured by Zig.
 Results: Majority excellent, a few noted colors were poor.

 * Media fluid acrylic paint manufactured by DecoArt.
 Results: Coming soon.

 * Mission Gold Watercolors by Mijello.
 Results: Majority excellent, 4 of 34 colors tested were poor, 2 were fair with fading after 6 months.

 * Polychromos colored pencils by Faber Castell.
 Results: Excellent lightfast colors, limited testing selection, will expand as budget allows.